info201b-au19/final-eguw/README.md

 - Cost of homelessness
   - can be answered by calculating the average cost of livings per person
 - Crime and Homelessness
-  - compare the crime rate with homeless population in the saome region
+  - compare the crime rate with homeless population in the same region
 - Homeless and drug correalation
   - use data to find out how many homeless people are also addicted to drugs